This post contains affiliate links

 Step 6: Use more of the Omni Gel as a glue to adhere the transfer to the tile.
 I coated both the top of the marble and the back of the transfer.

 Step 7: Press the transfer down and smooth out to get rid of any air bubbles.
 If you have a brayer this would probably work even better.
-I have one but… couldn’t find it.
+I have one but um… couldn’t find it.
 Oh well!

-(The image will look a little cloudy at first but will dry clear after a day or 2.)
+(Note: The image will look a little cloudy at first but it will dry clear after a day or 2.)

-Step 8: Roll out the adhesive backed cork and lay the tile on top.
-Then cut to fit.
+Step 8: Next roll out the adhesive backed cork and lay the tile on top.
+Then cut around it to fit.
 I used a utility knife for this one, but scissors work just as well.
-This cork is made by “contact” and it has a nice grid on the back, which makes it easy to get it just right!
+This cork is made by “Contact” (the same people that make Contact Paper that you line your shelves with) and it has a nice grid on the back, which makes it easy to get it just right!

-Now your done!!
+Now you are done!
+So easy right?
+And they really do look like a very high quality item.
 I’m storing mine in a small antique Ironstone tureen for now.
 I hope you like this easy project.
-These would make a great gift for the holidays, I think they would also be a good item to sell at craft shows etc.
+These would make a great gift for the holidays, I think they would also be a good item to sell at craft shows, or Barn Sales etc. I would sell them in sets of 4, you could tie them up with some nice rustic string or pretty ribbons.
+You might also like our Transfer Methods Page HERE and these beautiful Wooden Bee Coasters that Diana made HERE.

 Beachbrights says